-222 b.
+b.
 Height correction

-223 This section describes the correction of AMV heights with airborne lidar cloud top observations and the evaluation of wind differences to dropsondes before and after the 224 height correction.
-The height correction shifts the AMV wind vertically to a layer relative to 225 226 the height of a nearby lidar cloud top observations (see section 2 for description of data set and selection criteria).
-Fig. 5 shows the differences of AMV (VIS, IR and SWIR combined) and 227 dropsonde winds using different layer depths and three different layer positions relative to 228 229 the lidar cloud top observations for the correction.
-Mean VRMS differences generally 230 decrease with increasing layer depth.
-The lowest mean VRMS difference is reached when AMVs are shifted to a layer from the lidar cloud top to 150 hPa beneath or, in other words, 231 when AMV winds are compared to dropsonde winds averaged over a layer from the lidar 232 cloud top to 150 hPa beneath.
-The bias is less than 0.2 m s-1 for all layer depths and position 233 that were tested.
-AMV winds are on average 0.1 m s-1 lower than dropsonde winds when 234 235 assigned to a distinct level (which corresponds to a layer depth of 0 hPa in Fig. 5) of the lidar cloud top observation and about 0.1 m s-1 higher when assigned to a 100-150 hPa deep layer 236 beneath the lidar cloud top.
-Results for the individual channels (VIS, IR and SWIR, not shown) 237 238 are similar and in general it seems best to assign AMVs to 100-150 hPa deep layers beneath the lidar cloud.
-239 beneath the lidar cloud top observation instead of a layer of the same depth centered at their original height.
-On average, this height correction reduces VRMS differences by about 8%.
-Using 150 hPa layers, VRMS differences are reduced for all channels.
-The reduction is significant at the 99% confidence level for the whole data set, at the 95% confidence level for the SWIR AMV subset and at the 90% confidence level for the VIS AMV subset.
-The reduction of the IR AMV subset is not significant.
+This section describes the correction of AMV heights with airborne lidar cloud top observations and the evaluation of wind differences to dropsondes before and after the height correction.
+The correction shifts the AMV wind vertically to a layer relative to the median height of a nearby lidar cloud top observations (see section 2 for the description of the data set and selection criteria).
+Fig. 5 shows the differences of AMV and dropsonde winds using different layer depths and three different layer positions relative to the lidar cloud top observations for the correction.
+Mean VRMS differences generally decrease with increasing layer depth.
+The lowest mean VRMS difference is reached when AMVs are shifted to a layer from the lidar cloud top to 100-150 hPa beneath or, in other words, when AMV winds are compared to dropsonde winds averaged over a layer from the lidar cloud top to 100-150 hPa beneath.
+Assigning a 150 hPa layer that is 25% above and 75% beneath the lidar cloud tops leads to about the same result.
+The bias is less than 0.2 m s-1 for all layer depths and position that were tested.
+Results for the individual channels (VIS, IR and SWIR, not shown) are similar and in general it seems best to assign AMVs to 100-150 hPa deep layers beneath the lidar cloud top or to 150 hPa layers with 25% above and 75% beneath the lidar cloud top.

+Fig. 6 shows the relative improvement, i.e. relative reduction of mean VRMS differences between AMV and dropsonde winds for assigning AMV winds to a layer of 100 or 150 hPa beneath the lidar cloud top observation instead of a layer of the same depth centered at their original height.
+On average, this height correction reduces VRMS differences by 14%.
+The average error reduction is largest for IR AMVs (14-19%), followed by VIS AMVs (~16%) and SWIR AMVs (9-11%).
+The reduction is statistically significant at the 99% confidence level for all AMVs and the subsets of VIS and SWIR AMVs.
+The reduction of the IR subset is significant at the 95% confidence level.